Terceramayor/luko/src/README.md

 ## Devices tested

-- The app has been successfully tested on the following devices:
+- The app has been tested on the following devices:
     - For iOS:
         - Iphone 12 in physical device
     - For Android: